How to Know if You Have Irregular Periods:

 Possible solution: This seems obvious right, but in this case it may take a little more than just beginning to exercise.
 Self Fertility Massage is a great way to “reawaken” the reproductive organs.
 If that alone isn’t doing it then try Hijam/Cupping to promote menstrual cycle regulation.

 Understanding the right amount of exercise for optimal fertility, when both too little and too much can be detrimental, is important.
-To help you understand, we offer the guide Exercise and Infertility: The Goldilocks Conundrum.

 Other possible causes: